brandonfosso/ccspp/README.md

-# Classic Compsci Problems
+# Classic CompSci Problems
 with Python

-Examples and exercies based on the book of the same name.
+Examples and exercises based on the book of the same name.